Gitnaseem745/web-scrapers/README.md

 * Selecting and extracting nested data
 * Common anti-scraping headers
 * JSON storage tips
+* Streaming image downloads

 ---

 ## 🤝 Contribute

 Have a cool scraper idea or improvement?
 Fork this repo → Make changes → Submit a PR.
-Contributions are welcome.
+Contributions are always welcome!

 ---